 Most Notable Theories and Names in Social Psychology

 Why did your best friend lie to you?
-Why did that guy cut you off in traffic?
+What made that guy cut you off in traffic?
 Why does a billionaire abandon their riches for a more spartan lifestyle?

 Attribution theory looks at the way that we observe others and explain their decisions.
 We are meaning-making creatures.
 We want to understand why someone made specific decisions or what factors are contributing to their behavior.